Proofs of NP = coNP = PSPACE: Current upgrade: Consequences for computational complexity

 $\fbox{$\left( \text{\textsc{M}}E\!\rightarrow \rightarrow \right) :\ \ \ \dfrac{\Gamma ,\alpha ,\beta \rightarrow \gamma \Rightarrow \beta \quad \quad \Gamma ,\gamma \Rightarrow q}{\Gamma ,\left( \alpha \rightarrow \beta \right) \rightarrow \gamma \Rightarrow q}\quad \left[ q\in \mathrm{VAR} \left( \Gamma ,\gamma \right) \right] $}$

-\begin{claim} \textsc{LM}$_{\rightarrow }$ is sound and complete with respect to minimal propositional logic and tree-like deducibility.
-Any given formula $\rho $ is valid in the minimal logic iff sequent $\Rightarrow \rho $ is provable in \textsc{LM}$_{\rightarrow }$ by a quasi-polynomial tree-like deduction. \end{claim}
+\begin{claim} \textsc{LM}$_{\rightarrow }$ is sound and complete with respect to minimal propositional logic and tree-like deducibility and any purely implicational formula $\rho $ is valid in minimal logic iff corresponding sequent $ \Rightarrow \rho $ is provable by a quasi-polynomial tree-like derivation (deduction) in \textsc{LM}$_{\rightarrow }$. \end{claim}